Pierre

 The west front of Reims Cathedral © French Moments

-Reims Cathedral is arguably France’s most iconic Gothic church with Notre-Dame de Paris.
-A magnificent sanctuary, the cathedral of Reims is a historic place associated with the Coronation of the French Kings.
+Reims Cathedral is France’s most iconic Gothic church, along with Notre Dame de Paris.
+The cathedral of Reims is a magnificent sanctuary, a historic place associated with the Coronation of the French Kings.

 More info: